-This section provides guidance in relation to the implementation by the organisation of a policy, procedure and guidance in relation to facilition payments: Measure 10 of the Anti-Corruption Programme).
+This section provides guidance in relation to the implementation by an organisation of a policy, procedure and guidance in relation to facilitation payments (Measure 10 of the Anti-Corruption Programme for Organisations).

 “Facilitation payment” is the term often given to an illegal or unofficial payment made in return for services which the payer is legally entitled to receive without making such payment.
 It is normally a relatively minor payment made to a public official or person with a certifying function in order to secure or expedite the performance of a routine or necessary action, such as the issue of a visa, work permit or customs clearance.
 Although facilitation payments are often regarded as different in nature to, for example, a bribe paid to win business, they are illegal in most locations, and therefore should be prohibited by the organisation’s anti-corruption policy.

 In some cases, the facilitation payment may be forcibly extracted from personnel by real or perceived threats to safety or liberty (e.g. by police at roadblocks).
 The safety and liberty of personnel is paramount and many legal systems do not criminalise the making of a payment by someone who reasonably fears for their or someone else’s safety or liberty.
 Therefore, the organisation’s policy can permit a payment by personnel in circumstances where they have a fear of imminent danger to their or another’s safety or liberty.
 This exception should not extend to threats of purely commercial harm.

 In some cases, the facilitation payment may be expressly requested.
 In other cases, there will be no express request, but the surrounding circumstances (e.g. body language of the official or delay in issuing a permit) may indicate that the official expects a payment.